elementalcollision/GraphMemory-IDE/docs/condon-migration/TASK-002_SUMMARY.md

 ---

 ## Key Findings & Best Practices
-- **Condon compatibility requires careful attention to dynamic features, Unicode, and type system limitations.**
+- **Codon compatibility requires careful attention to dynamic features, Unicode, and type system limitations.**
 - **Thread safety is a critical risk area and must be addressed proactively.**
 - **Automated testing and validation are essential for production readiness.**
 - **Documentation is not an afterthought—it's a core deliverable for every task.**